 The 'Best Bar None' Awards Scheme delivers an annual process aimed at recognising licensed venues which work towards creating a safer environment for their staff and customers by adopting processes and procedures which are recognised nationally as being best practice.

-The scheme is steered through a partnership involving Glasgow City Centre Alcohol Action Group, Glasgow Community & Safety Services, Strathclyde Police, Scottish Late Night Operators Association and the Scottish Licensed Trade Association.
+The scheme is steered through a partnership involving Glasgow City Centre Alcohol Action Group, Community Safety Glasgow, Strathclyde Police, Scottish Late Night Operators Association and the Scottish Licensed Trade Association.

 You can find out more about last years scheme by following the link below